AvizNetworks/aviznetworks.sonic/README.md

 Name | Description
 --- | ---
-[network_cli](https://github.com/AvizNetworks/aviznetworks.sonic)|Use Ansible CLICONF to run commands on AVIZ ISCLI prompt in SONiC.
+[network_cli](https://github.com/AvizNetworks/aviznetworks.sonic)|Use Ansible CLICONF to run commands on SONiC.
 Supported operations are ***merge*** and ***delete***.